Darkness4/fc2-live-dl-go/README.md

     --format "/out/{{ .Date }} {{ .Title }} ({{ .ChannelName }}).{{ .Ext }}" 91544481
 ```

-**Note**: There is an `alpine` version that is also built.
-It is built by linking to the ffmpeg libraries of Alpine Linux.
-I recommend using the non-Alpine version since it is a static library.
-You should use the Alpine version only if your architecture is not supported, or you need some Alpine Linux utilities.

 ### Install from source (~13M)

 See [BUILD.md](BUILD.md).